 The Santa Maria

-The anchor of the Santa Maria, one of the only relics to have survived.
+The anchor of the Santa Maria, one of the only relics still in existence from the three fabled ships .
 There are no known relics of the Nina or Pinta around.